Globalizations for partial (co)actions on coalgebras: Introduction

-In a context of (partial) actions on algebras, it is usual to assume that all modules are left modules.
-In order to respect the correspondences between all the four structures (see Sections 3 and 4), we assume the following convention: (partial) module algebras are left (partial) module algebras; (partial) comodule algebras are right (partial) comodule algebras; (partial) module coalgebras are right (partial) module coalgebras; and (partial) comodule coalgebras are left (partial) comodule coalgebras.
+In the context of (partial) actions on algebras, it is usual to assume that all modules are left modules.
+In order to respect the correspondences among the four partial structures (see Sections 3 and 4), we assume the following convention: (partial) module algebras are left (partial) module algebras; (partial) comodule algebras are right (partial) comodule algebras; (partial) module coalgebras are right (partial) module coalgebras; and (partial) comodule coalgebras are left (partial) comodule coalgebras.